mako-framework/docs/03_command_line/02_commands.md

 #### <a id="input:arguments" href="#input:arguments">Arguments</a>

-You'll most likely want to pass arguments to your commands and to do so you'll have to define them using the `Arguments` attribute.
+You'll most likely want to pass arguments to your commands and to do so you'll have to define them using the `CommandArguments` attribute.

 ```
-#[Arguments(
+#[CommandArguments(
 	new NamedArgument('option1', description: 'This is an option argument'),
 	new NamedArgument('option2', alias: 'o', description: 'This is an option argument with an alias'),
 	new NamedArgument('option3', alias: 'O', description: 'This is an optional option argument'),